jonasgranath101-dev/OneCoreAI/SECURITY.md

 ## Reporting a Vulnerability

-Email at jonasgranath101@gmail.com or send message through github.
+Send message to me at jonasgranath101-dev through github.